Structured Uncertainty guided Clarification for LLM Agents: SAGE-Agent

-SAGE (Structured Argument Uncertainty guided Elicitation) augments the standard Reason--Act--Observe loop by inserting structured, domain-aware clarification into the \emph{Reason} stage (as seen in Fig.~\ref{fig:main}).
-Let the user input be \(u\); the toolkit \(\mathcal{T}\) and tool schemas follow Definition 1.
+We present \textbf{S}tructured \textbf{A}rgument Uncertainty \textbf{g}uided \textbf{E}licitation Agent (SAGE-Agent), an inference-time application of structured uncertainty to multi-turn agent scenarios.
+SAGE augments the standard Reason--Act--Observe loop by inserting structured, domain-aware clarification into the \emph{Reason} stage (Fig.~\ref{fig:main}), using the framework from Definitions 1--5.